-Do you have an interest in entering the financial planning field?
+Do you have an interest in entering the financial services field?
 Lucky you!

-The road to becoming a successful financial planner is difficult.
-Here are five things you should consider if you want to be a financial planner.
+The road to becoming a successful financial professional is difficult.
+Here are five things you should consider if you want to be a financial professional.

 1. Understanding the Financial Markets Isn’t Enough